-The second is Increasing the Path Length of the UV Flow Cell.
+2. The second is increasing the path length of the UV flow cell.

-The third is to Increase the Value of the Molar Extinction Coefficient.
+3. The third is to increase the value of the molar extinction coefficient.

-However, 300 mAU is generally a good signal response as is.
-You normally do not want to go over approximately 1000 mAU because deviations from the ideal linear behavior predicted by Beer’s Law can result above this region.
+You normally do not want to go over approximately 1000 mAU because deviations from the ideal linear behavior predicted by Beer’s law can result above this region.